1. Answers

 Key Points:

-• Listener Rule: Directs traffic based on specific conditions like URL path patterns.
+• Listener Rule: Routes traffic based on specified conditions, such as path patterns.

 Deploy this code